ABOUT CACAO.

 -

 You may notice a slight discolouration of your cacao, or a whitish coating.
-This means its the real-deal: un-tempered, whole bean cacao paste.
+This means its the real-deal: minimally processed whole bean cacao paste.
 The coating is called the ‘chocolate bloom’, caused by changes in the fat crystals of cacao.
 Cacao that has ‘bloomed’ is still completely safe to consume.
 As soon as you melt down the cacao in preparation for consumption, the discolouration will disappear.

 -

-Stored correctly, your Soma Cacao should last 2 years.
+Stored correctly, your Soma Cacao should last 18 months.
 The key is to ensure it’s stored in a cool, dry, place.

 -